SabrinaAzlee/OSProject/README.md

 @joeynor ➜ /workspaces/OSProject (main) $ docker restart romantic_jackson
 ```
+__Stopping and restarting a container in Docker can affect the persistence of files depending on how the container was originally configured.__

 7. Stop the container and delete the container.
 What happened to your helloworld.txt?